wendehals/bricks-cli/README.md

     Available Commands:
-    max         Calculates the maximum quantity of each part of at least two collections. merge       Merges the parts of a collection by their color or by their variant. sort        Sorts the parts of a collection by their number. subtract    Subtracts one collection of parts from another. sum         Sums up the parts of multiple collections.
+    max         Calculates the maximum quantity of each part of at least two collections. merge       Merges the parts of a collection by their color or by their variant.
+    sort        Sorts the parts of a collection by their number. subtract    Subtracts one collection of parts from another. sum         Sums up the parts of multiple collections.

     Flags:
     -h, --help            help for collection
-    -o, --json string   A name for the JSON output file
+    -o, --output string   A name for the JSON output file

+    Global Flags:
+        --verbose   Verbose output

     Use "bricks collection [command] --help" for more information about a command.